gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 }
 ```

-Let's listen to the scream of pain of multiple compilers at the sight of this ill-formed program.
+Now let's listen to the screams of pain of multiple compilers at the sight of this ill-formed program.

 #### GCC